-MedChem and CADD 2017, USA is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in MedChem and CADD 2017, USA
+MedChem and TDD 2017, USA is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in MedChem and TDD 2017, USA

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 - Track 5-1Physical Chemistry

 - Track 5-3Geo-Chemistry

 A major challenge in medicine and the biomedical sciences today is the problem of antibiotic resistance, the phenomenon by which agents of infectious diseases – bacteria being most relevant to this article – no longer respond to treatment with the ‘miracle drugs’.
 Let’s understand this phenomenon by tracing the roles of infectious diseases in human history; our approaches to understanding and treating them over millennia; the recent use and abuse of antibiotics and the resultant spread of antibiotic resistance; the antiquity of antibiotics in natural environments and the inevitability of resistance; and the way forward.